neuralmagic/sparseml/integrations/dbolya-yolact/tutorials/sparsifying_yolact_using_recipes.md

 ### Training the Model

 The training command will take multiple hours to complete since it is training from scratch.
-Afterward, you will have a model that achieves roughly on the COCO dataset ready for sparsifying.
+Afterward, you will have a model that achieves roughly 28.7 mAP on the COCO dataset ready for sparsifying.

 (You can also download a pre-trained model with a DarkNet-53 backbone from the YOLACT repository; in that case skip step 1.)